What Is Pine Needle Tea? Answered

-What Is Pine Needle Tea
+What Is Pine Needle Tea Good For?

 To the 159 million American tea drinkers out there, have you ever thought about making your tea from scratch?
 A fun aspect of being a tea lover is that it’s easy to create personal tea or herbal blends.
-On top of that, you get to experiment with flavors and find the one you enjoy the most.
+On top of that, you get to experiment with flavors and find the ones that you enjoy the most.

 What Is Pine Needle Tea?

-As the name suggests, pine needle tea is a beverage made from brewing the needles of Pinus strobus or the eastern white pine.
+As the name suggests, pine needle tea is a beverage made by brewing the needles of Pinus strobus or the eastern white pine.
 It’s also known as northern white pine, Weymouth pine, soft pine, and white pine.

 The tea is aromatic with a subtle piney, resinous, and astringent taste.
 It has undertones akin to peppermint tea and very slight citrus notes, like hoppy beer.
 The color is transparent with a slightly green hue.

 People from Scandinavian countries have consumed pine needle tea for millennia thanks to its medicinal properties.
 However, its first use dates back to the 16th century, when it helped treat scurvy in sailors.
+Because of its perceived vitamin C content, today it’s most commonly associated with curing sore throats and other minor ailments.

-However, this doesn’t mean you get a free pass if you are pregnant or breastfeeding.
-Either avoid this tea altogether or run it by your doctor first.
+Pine needle tea is completely free from caffeine.
+However, this doesn’t mean you get a free pass to drink it if you are pregnant or breastfeeding.
+In those cases, either avoid this tea altogether or run it by your doctor first.

-Can Your Forage Pine Needles Yourself?
+Can You Forage Pine Needles Yourself?

 Finally, never overharvest pine needles from one tree or one area only.
 Don’t forget to bring a sharp pair of scissors to snip branches with thinner needle clusters.
+You may not have access to or time to forage pine needles to make tea.

-Benefits Of Pine Needle Tea
+What Are The Benefits Of Pine Needle Tea?

+Pine needle tea is rich in vitamins, antioxidants, and minerals.
 Other constituents found in pine needle tea include:

 • Alpha-Pinene